 Where to Stay in Austin, Texas

-Downtown is a prefect location to stay when you’re in town for the Austin Food & Wine Festival.
+Downtown is a prefect location to stay when you’re in town for the Austin Food and Wine Festival.
 It’s easy to get around on foot, or get a Lyft.
 There are tons of restaurants and bars to check out and many good choices for hotels.